-Christopher Nicholson was born in 1956 and lives in south-west England.
-His latest novel, 'Winter', was published in the UK in 2014.
-His two earlier novels are 'The Fattest Man In America' (2005) and 'The Elephant Keeper' (2009).
-'The Elephant Keeper' was shortlisted for the Costa Novel Award and the Encore Award.
-A serial adaptation was broadcast as a BBC Radio 4 'Book of the Week'.
+Christopher Nicholson was born in London in 1956 and lives in south-west England.
+His most recent novel, 'Winter', was published in the UK in 2014.
+His two earlier novels are 'The Fattest Man In America' (2005) and 'The Elephant Keeper' (2009), which was shortlisted for the Costa Novel Award and the Encore Award.

 'understated, tender...an entrancing piece of fiction...'
 The New Yorker